LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/phrase_3.rst

 the ``Input-Rest`` difference list of tokens.
 In the most common case, ``GrammarRuleBody`` is a non-terminal defined by a grammar rule.
 This built-in method is declared private and thus cannot be used as a message to an object.
-When using a backend Prolog compiler supporting a module system, calls in the format ``phrase(Module:GrammarRuleBody, Input, Rest)`` may also be used.
+When using a :term:`backend Prolog compiler` supporting a module system, calls in the format ``phrase(Module:GrammarRuleBody, Input, Rest)`` may also be used.

 This method is opaque to cuts in the first argument.
 When the first